0cjs/hilbert-ps-proofchecker/doc/explainer.md

 and anyway there were a few other things in this that served as useful bits of research for some of my other projects.

-The code is extensively documented in docstrings in the source file; HTML documentation etc. can be produced from this using [Sphinx] or similar tools; this is in progress.
-(If you're wanting a "just the code" version you can look at [`src/nodocF.py`]; I was curious to see what this looked like myself, so I left this version of the code in the repo.)
+The code is extensively documented in docstrings in the source file.
+HTML documentation etc. can be produced from this using [Sphinx] or similar;
+this project uses [pdoc] and places the generated documentation under `.build/hdoc/`.
+If you'd like to see a "just the code" version of `formula.py`, you can look at [`src/nodocF.py`]; I was curious to see what this looked like myself, so I left this version of the code in the repo.

 The code formatting is mostly along the lines of [PEP 8], but I do not hesitate to violate PEP 8 standards when I feel another formatting can